laravel-zero/foundation/README.md

 In this package, `Illuminate\Foundation\Application` class doesn't implement `Symfony\Component\HttpKernel\HttpKernelInterface` interface.

+Also in this package, the `Console\Kernel::load()` method does not use the canonicalized absolute path to the `app` directory.

 ## Support the development
 **Do you like this project?
 Support it by donating**